eclipse-pass/main/docs/infra/self_hosted_github_runners.md

 ### Configure Runner

 Then we create the runner and start the configuration experience.
 The token information will be different.
-We also created a non-sudo user `useradd githubrunner` account to act as the runner.
+GitHub self-hosted runners should NOT be run as root.
+In our example below we are using a `githubrunner` user (to create that user, you can run `useradd githubrunner`).
+If you are running in a docker environment, you probably also want to add them to the docker group (to add that group, you can run `usermod -aG docker githubrunner`).

 ```bash
 sudo -u githubrunner ./config.sh \